Grab your glasses and moon pie and prepare to party

 United Airlines is working with NASA to identify flights that will be flying within the path of totality and is planning to offer viewing glasses passengers on those flights, but so far has tagged two flights to Chicago O’Hare — Flight #1160 from Houston and Flight #330 from Miami — and Flight #5934 from Cleveland to Denver.

 And Alaska Airlines will be sending a special charter flight out to over the ocean from Portland, Oregon to give passengers a unique view of the eclipse before it makes landfall.
-Astronomers and special guests quickly claimed all the seats — but one lucky umbraphile won the airline's contest for a free pair of seats.
+Astronomers and special guests quickly claimed all the seats — but two lucky umbraphiles won the airline's social media contest for a free pair of seats.